-- Hope Lodge is a service of the American Cancer Society, www.cancer.org.
-Twenty-two lodges in 16 states and Puerto Rico currently provide temporary free housing for cancer patients who need outpatient treatment.
-A complete list can be obtained by calling ACS, 800-ACS-2345 or online at http://www5.cancer.org/docroot/subsite/hopelodge/index.asp.
-The emphasis is on providing a nurturing, home-like environment that's conducive to healing.
+- Hope Lodge is a service of the American Cancer Society.
+Lodges throughout the country provide temporary free housing for cancer patients who need outpatient treatment.
+A complete list can be obtained by going to www.cancer.org/treatment/support-programs-and-services/patient-lodging/hope-lodge.html.
+The emphasis is on providing a nurturing, home-like environment that is conducive to healing.

 - Another ACS program, Road to Recovery, provides transportation to treatments locally for cancer patients who need it.
-The rides are arranged by calling the society's toll-free number or the local American Cancer Society office.
+Visit www.cancer.org/treatment/support-programs-and-services/road-to-recovery.html.

-- CancerCare, www.cancercare.org, 800-813-HOPE, is a national nonprofit organization based in New York that provides transportation, some side effect medications and child care costs to cancer patients in need of those services.
-Grants are dispensed, typically in amounts of about $200, although they vary greatly depending on need and expenses.
-In the last five years, nearly $22 million in grants have been given.
-In a typical year, 16,000 families are served.
-A downloadable application form is online.
+- CancerCare, www.cancercare.org, 800-813-HOPE, is a national nonprofit organization based in New York that provides transportation, some medications for treating side effects, and childcare costs to cancer patients in need of those services.
+Grants vary greatly depending on individuals’ need and expenses.

-- Hill-Burton Act, 800-638-0742.
-This federal program provides construction and improvement funds to hospitals with strings attached-they must provide some amount of care free to those who cannot afford to pay.
-Nationwide, about 268 facilities are obligated under Hill-Burton.
-To find them, visit http://www.hrsa.gov/gethealthcare/affordable/hillburton/.
+- Hill-Burton Act This federal program provides construction and improvement funds to hospitals with strings attached — i.e., the facilities must provide some amount of care free of charge to those who cannot afford to pay.
+For more information, visit www.hhs.gov/civil-rights/for-individuals/hill-burton/index.html.

 - The National Breast and Cervical Cancer Early Detection Program, administered through the federal Centers for Disease Control and Prevention, gives states the option of providing medical assistance through the Medicaid program to eligible women.
 Eligibility requires that women were screened through the CDC’s NBCCEDP’s program and found to have breast or cervical cancer or pre-cancers.
-To find a local program, visit http://apps.nccd.cdc.gov/cancercontacts/nbccedp/contacts.asp
+To find a local screening provider, visit www.cdc.gov/cancer/nbccedp/screenings.htm.

 - Patient Services Inc. has been providing a safety net for people with a number of diseases since 1989.
-The group offers assistance in locating insurance, subsidizing premium, treatment and pharmacy costs and advocating for patients with Medicare and Social Security Disability.
-Check the site: https://www.patientservicesinc.org/ to see if your condition is one of those aided by Patient Services, Inc.
+The group offers assistance in locating insurance, subsidizing premium, treatment and pharmacy costs, and advocating for patients with Medicare and Social Security Disability.
+Check the site www.patientservicesinc.org to see if your condition is one of those aided by Patient Services, Inc.

 - Patient Access Network Foundation (PAN), aids people afford the copayments for cancer or chronic disease medications.
 Patients aided by PAN have insurance but lack the funds for out-of-pocket expenses.
-Depending on their illness, insured patients can receive amounts between $1500 to $8500 a year in copayment.
-To find out if you are eligible visit https://www.panfoundation.org/ or call 866-316-PANF (7263).
+To find out if you are eligible, visit www.panfoundation.org or call 866-316-PANF (7263).

-- Joe’s House is a nonprofit organization providing a nation-wide online service that helps cancer patients and their families find lodging near treatments centers.
-Their website, http://www.joeshouse.org/, lists cancers treatment centers and hospitals around the country with nearby lodging facilities that offer a discount.
+- Joe’s House is a nonprofit organization providing a nationwide online service that helps cancer patients and their families find lodging near treatments centers.
+Their website, www.joeshouse.org, lists cancer treatment centers and hospitals around the country with nearby lodging facilities that offer a discount.
 The site also lists lodging chain partners offering discounts.
-Joe’s House can also be reached at: 877-JOESHOU (877-563-7468).
+Joe’s House can also be reached by calling 877-JOESHOU (877-563-7468).

 - Partnership for Prescription Assistance, helps qualifying patients without prescription drug coverage get the medicines they need by putting them in touch any one of hundreds of programs tailored for different needs and conditions.
-Visit their site at http://www.pparx.org/ or call toll-free 1-888-4ppa (1-888-477-2669) for more information and to determine your eligibility
+Visit their site, at www.pparx.org, for more information and to determine your eligibility

-- Catholic Charities website, http://www.catholiccharitiesusa.org/NetCommunity/, offers a searchable database of member organizations around the nation.
-Many local groups offer programs to help families meet the costs of medical care.
+- Catholic Charities’ website, https://catholiccharitiesusa.org/find-help, offers a searchable database of member organizations around the nation, including groups that offer programs to help families meet the costs of medical care.